medialab/xan/docs/cmd/merge.md

                                 through the command's arguments.
     --path-column <name>        When given a column name, --paths will be considered as CSV, and paths to CSV files to merge will be extracted from the selected column.
+    --glob <pattern>            Use given glob <pattern> to collect files to merge.

 Common options:
     -h, --help             Display this message